komish/pod-suffix-injector/README.md

 **PodSuffixInjector** is a controller that injects the generated suffix appended to podnames when `generateName` is used to determine the name of the Pod.
 The suffix will be stored in a label `pod-suffix` on the pod itself.

 Controller logic is functional, in-cluster assets (RBAC, etc) have not been tested.
+The controller will currently run against all namespaces.

-To use, run the controller using `make run` and then create pods (with a controller reference) with the label `inject-pod-suffix: "true"`.
+To use, run the controller using `make run` and then create deployments (with a controller reference) with the label `inject-pod-suffix: "true"` in the pod spec template.

 Ex: